pratclot/argo-test/README.md

 - Docker Hub as container registry
 - bump2version emulates automated versioning
 - `/bin/sleep 30` emulates outage if the app is restarted or redeployed
+- sample `monitor.sh` monitoring script can be used to quickly verify outages